CRADLE Fellowship Scheme

 Professor Carless recently participated in the CRADLE International Symposium in October 2016 both as a presenter and Panel Member, and continues to work on collaborative research activities with CRADLE researchers.

 A decorated teacher and researcher, Professor Carless has authored and co-edited several books.
-He has also published over thirty peer-reviewed journal articles.
+He has also published over 30 peer-reviewed journal articles.
 His current research explores learning-oriented assessment in higher education; productive assessment task design; using exemplars to illustrate the nature of quality work; and promoting student engagement with feedback.
 He currently sits on the editorial boards of five journals, including two SSCI journals: Assessment & Evaluation in Higher Education and Innovations in Education and Teaching International.

 Honorary Professor: Dr Ernesto Panadero